peterzhen/RubySequel/README.md

 ## Adding RubySequel To Your Project

-In order to use RubySequel in your project you need to `require 'rubysequel'` and then extend `SQLObject` in your model class.
+In order to use RubySequel in your project you need to `require_relative` for `rubysequel.rb` and then extend `SQLObject` in your model class.